 Since I posted my Slow Cooker Apple Butter recipe a couple of days ago I thought it would only be fitting to follow that up with this.
 I guess technically this should be called apple-blueberry sauce.
 I love pairing two different fruits together when making applesauce.
-There are tons of variations like apple-pear, apple-cranberry etc but this one is my favorite.
-My blueberries weren’t particularly sweet so my batch came out a nice combo of sweet and tangy.
-Like my apple butter, this recipe is whole 30 approved!
-Also like the other recipe you leave the skin on!
-That’s where all the nutrients are.
-This will cook down so soft you won’t be able to tell there was ever skin on the apples.
+There are tons of variations like apple-pear, apple-cranberry, etc. but this one is my favorite.
+Like my apple butter, this recipe is whole 30 approved.
+Also like the other recipe you leave the skin on.
+The skin has nutrients and will cook down so soft you won’t be able to tell there was ever skin on the apples.

 - 4 ounces blueberries

 - 2 tbsp water

 - 1 tsp cinnamon

 - Add all ingredients to the slow cooker.
 Stir to mix well.

 - Cook HIGH 2-3 hours or LOW 4-6.